zeux/zeux.github.io/_posts/2016-12-01-metal-retrospective.md

 If you are using a third-party engine like Unity or UE4, Metal is already supported there; if you aren't and you enjoy graphics programming or care deeply about performance and take iOS or Mac seriously, I strongly urge you to give Metal a try.
 You will not be disappointed.

 It is not to say that Metal is without faults - in fact, my next blog post will be precisely about that.

+---
+[^1]: The numbers are for 128 KB worth of data updated per frame (two 32x16x32 RGBA8 regions) on A10